semaphoreci/semaphore/docs/docs/using-semaphore/secrets.md

 ## Overview {#overview}

-Secrets are encrypted on creation and decrypted on runtime, only when they are enabled in [jobs](./jobs#secrets).
+Secrets are encrypted on creation and decrypted on runtime when required for [jobs](./jobs#secrets).
 Once a secret is created, its contents are no longer visible to users.

 Secrets implement two kinds of values: